 The larvae of these pests damage strawberry roots.
-Because of the weevils' lack of mobility, infestations do not spread rapidly.
+The weevils lack mobility, so infestations do not spread rapidly.
 Be sure that nursery stock is not infested before planting.
 Plow under old plantings soon after harvest, and locate new plantings 300 feet away.